humhub/calendar/docs/interface.md

  >Note: Guest users are not able to use other filters than the `filterGuests`

  >Info: Modules can decide which events to include or exclude in the Dashboard snippet by using the `filterDashboard` filter

+The following example shows the implementation of a more complex AbstractCalendarQuery with custom start and end date field name
+, custom date format and custom participation filter.

 **MeetingCalendarQuery example:**